 Why We Love Puerto Vallarta And You Should Too!

 Because it is not the typical Mexican resort town, where the last thing you actually feel is Mexico.
-Yes, Puerto Vallarta has its good share of top-notch hotels and some world-class villas, but there is life outside of the hotel zone.
+Yes, Puerto Vallarta has its good share of top-notch hotels and some world-class villas, but there is life outside the hotel zone.
 No other of the top Mexican beach destinations have such a beautiful old town and promenade walk.
-Here, you can still breath the true Mexico, not just a distilled version for tourists.
+Here, you can still breathe the true Mexico, not just a distilled version for tourists.

 Maybe Puerto Vallarta best-kept secrets are its outstanding gourmet and cultural scenes.
 Vallarta’s not only has a wide array of extraordinary restaurants such as Café des Artistes, La Leche or El Arrayán, but it also goes the extra mile to provide locals and visitors alike with a diversity of culinary events that bring renowned Chefs and Sommeliers to town.
 Festival Gourmet, Restaurant Week and Wine Fest are just some examples.